akshayseshadri/sum-capacity-computation/README.md

 The following modules are necessary to run the code: numpy (1.22.0), scipy (1.7.3), and cvxpy (1.1.18).

-In the brackets, we specify version number using which we tested the code.
+We specify the version number using which we tested the code in brackets.

 No installation is necessary and the code can be run as is.